karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 author_profile: true
 ---

-# Introduction
+Uncrakable apps are one of the most popular mobile reverse engineering challenges.

-This repository contains a complete tutorial on how to solve UnCrackable Level 1 in different ways to get the hidden key, but we will also bypass checks just to get the success Alert in different ways.
+You will find here complete tutorial on how to solve UnCrackable Level 1 in different ways to get the hidden key, but we will also bypass checks just to get the success Alert.

-Objective: A secret string is hidden somewhere in this app.
+Task: A secret string is hidden somewhere in this app.
 Find a way to extract it.

 # Recon

-This section contains all information on how to understand CrackMe Level1 logic.
+Before writing script to extract the key or bypass checks, we will perform recon to understand app login.

-## Running the app
+## Playing with app

-After running the application we can see that we got a single text field with the button to verify provided value.
+On the main screen of the application, we can see a single text field with the button to enter secret string.
-Entering some example value and pressing verify button will result error message saying it's wrong value.
+After entering random value and pressing the verify button, we will see an error message saying it is a wrong value.
 Let's see how we can find this value.

 Main screen                |  Failed Verification :-------------------------:|:-------------------------:
 ![Main screen](/assets/images/posts/UnCrackable1/uncrackable1-main-screen.png)  |  ![Failed Verification](/assets/images/posts/UnCrackable1/uncrackable1-failed-verification.png)

-## Jadx
+## Understanding Android app with Jadx

 Easiest way to understand Android application code is to decompile Dalvik bytecode to java classes from APK.
-You can use for example the jadx tool for that.
+You can use the jadx tool for this.
 Keep in mind that it might not work with all APK files, as they may be protected with different obfuscation techniques or use not compatible Java versions.
-So sometimes it is worth trying multiple versions of jadx in order to decompile Dalvik.
+So sometimes it is worth trying multiple versions of jadx in order to decompile Dalvik code.

 ### Installation